Skip to main content

 • Ordering additional testing

-Most lab results are reviewed within several business days after they are submitted.
+Most lab results are reviewed within 24–48 business hours after they are submitted.
 Timelines may vary depending on:

 • Laboratory processing time